awsdocs/amazon-redshift-developer-guide/doc_source/r_DATE_CMP.md

 ## Arguments<a name="r_DATE_CMP-arguments"></a>

  *date1*
-A date or timestamp column or an expression that implicitly converts to a date or time stamp\.
+A date column or an expression that implicitly converts to a date\.

  *date2*
-A date or timestamp column or an expression that implicitly converts to a date or time stamp\.
+A date column or an expression that implicitly converts to a date\.

 ## Return Type<a name="r_DATE_CMP-return-type"></a>